 Hiking can be a great way to get exercise, but an even better way to get outdoors for everyone.
 That includes adults and kids alike, from infant to adult.
 It is also a great way to learn about nature and the outdoors.
-For my eight year old’s 4H project this year, she is doing Outdoor Adventures Level One.
-Yes, 4H is more than just animals (for a later post) and her presentation was about how to plan a hike.
+For my eight-year-old’s 4H project this year, she is doing Outdoor Adventures Level One.
+Yes, 4H is more than just animals, and her presentation was about how to plan a hike.
 I figured that her presentation was so great, I would write a blog post about it.
-So here you go, seven tips from an eight year old on how to plan a day hike.
+So here you go, eight tips from an eight-year-old on how to plan a day hike.

 When: The first thing to consider, is when are you planning your hike.
 Weather is a big factor, because you do not want it to be too hot or too cold, or have it rain or snow either.
 Be sure to check the forecast in advance.
 We like to plan our hikes for earlier in the day, plan a rest mid-day, and in the later afternoon head back home as it starts to cool down.
 Also, depending on the time of year, some trail and areas are closed during certain seasons.

-How: How are you getting to the trail head?
+How: How are you getting to the trailhead?
 Are you carpooling or walking?
 Maybe you are going by bicycle or kayak or ATV?
-This is just some of the things that you need to think about.
+These is just some of the things that you need to think about.
 Several of the trails that we like are not accessible by car.
-Or maybe it’s just nicer or easier to travel to the trail head a different way.
+Or maybe it’s just nicer or easier to travel to the trailhead a different way.
 One of our favorite hiking spots is at a lake, but our favorite way to get there is by kayaking or canoeing or by boat.

 Where: This is probably the most important tip.
-Everyone’s ability to hike is different and not all terrain is the same.
+Everyone’s ability to hike is different and not all-terrain is the same.
 If there is a trail I am not familiar with, I like to call my local forest service or Chamber of Commerce.
-Another great way to find what hiking trails are in your area and what level they are, is to check some of the hiking apps or websites that are out there.
+Another great way to find what hiking trails are in your area and what level they are is to check some of the hiking apps or websites that are out there.
 My favorite is AllTrails (app and website).
 Also, go to the library and browse the local guidebooks.
 It’s always best to be as informed as possible when hiking.
 The newest app I have been using is the OnX app, which is always coming out with new features but is the best app for anyone who spends any time outdoors.

 Cost: Because we hike often, there very minimal costs to hiking.
-Usually those costs involve gas a purchasing food or snacks.
-Most of our gear has been an one-time investment and I do not think we have purchased very much in the last few years.
+Usually, those costs involve gas a purchasing food or snacks.
+Most of our gear has been a one-time investment and I do not think we have purchased very much in the last few years.
 There are many ways to save money on outdoor gear, like clearance sales.